 The Most Sensible Alternative

 Katharina Obser, senior policy adviser for migrant rights and justice at the Women’s Refugee Commission, notes that it’s also more affordable when compared to the expenses of separating families.
-After factoring in the costs of space in a US Marshals Services facility or an immigrant detention bed combined with the costs of space in an ORR facility for separated children, it’s still hundreds of dollars cheaper.
+After factoring in the costs of space in a U.S. Marshals Services facility or an immigrant detention bed combined with the costs of space in an Refugee Resettlement facility for separated children, it’s still hundreds of dollars cheaper.

 Still, the Trump administration argued intensive supervision was the cheapest option, costing $5-$7 per adult last year, when it terminated the Family Case Management Program (while keeping expensive family jails operating within their legal limits).

 But Miriam Camero, a case manager in Houston with the Refugee and Immigrant Center for Education and Legal Services (RAICES), who works with families recently released from a family jail in Karnes City, Texas, says the drawbacks of ankle monitors outweigh the cost benefits.

 “I can attest to the fact of how life is just so difficult for clients because that’s their current tracking method if they can’t afford bond,” Camero says.
 “The general population perceives ankle monitors to be related to criminal matters.
 It affects both the child and the mother.
 The child gets teased at school.
 Sometimes the school does keep on asking the mother for her criminal background when she clearly doesn’t have any.”